Tier 1 Canada Research Chair in Chronic Obstructive Pulmonary Disease (COPD)

 Professor, Department of Medicine (Respirology), University of British Columbia

 Centre for Heart Lung Innovation

-Don Sin received his medical degree at University of Alberta, Edmonton, Canada (1991), completed medical residency in general medicine and respiratory medicine at University of Alberta (in 1995) and received a Master’s of Public Health degree at Harvard University, Boston, USA (1997).
-He was recruited to the University of British Columbia (UBC) in 2004 as a Canada Research Chair in COPD and a GlaxoSmithKline/St. Paul’s Foundation Professor of COPD.
+Dr. Sin received his medical degree and completed his residency in Internal Medicine and Respiratory Medicine at the University of Alberta.
+He also holds a Master of Public Health degree from Harvard University.
+Dr. Sin was recruited to UBC in 2004 as a Canada Research Chair in COPD and a GlaxoSmithKline/St. Paul’s Foundation Professor of COPD.